Luis García Guijarro: Mellista

 In the late 1910s Carlism was increasingly paralyzed by conflict between supporters of Vázquez de Mella and followers of Don Jaime; the former advocated pro-German stand and a grand ultra-right coalition, the latter was leaning towards the Entente and demanded that political alliances did not jeopardize the dynastic issue.
 García Guijarro tended to side with de Mella and already during the 1916 and 1918 elections he was considered a Mellista.
 This was due not only to his alleged Germanophile sentiments, but also because he was inclined towards right-wing coalitions, which twice ensured his Cortes mandate; since the mid-1910 he was engaged in a Valencian right-wing umbrella organisation Agrupación Regional de Acción Católica.
 When in early 1919 the conflict between de Mella and Don Jaime erupted into a full-scale confrontation, García Guijarro decided to join the breakaway Mellistas; together with 6 deputies and senators he issued a statement against Don Jaime.

 Following the secession García Guijarro attempted to take away the entire Valencian structures of Jaimismo and seize the local casa social, but failed.
 Following initial confusion in the 1919 elections García Guijarro stood as Mellista on the list of Derechas Valencianas.
 The campaign was very confrontational, especially between the Mellistas and the Jaimistas; García Guijarro was physically assaulted and suffered injuries.
 He was elected with 13,974 votes out of 43,325 possible and in the chamber he assumed presidency of a minuscule minoria mellista.
 The term was brief and in the following campaign of 1920 he stood again.
 He hoped to get Carlist votes and by some was presented as candidato legitimista; the party leader Larramendi disauthorized him.
 Eventually he ran on Mellista ticket supported by Liga Católica and got elected.
-However, following few weeks his ticket was annulled on technical grounds in early 1921.
+However, following few weeks his ticket was annulled on technical grounds - by scholars referred against the background of electoral fraud - in early 1921.

 In 1921 García Guijarro returned to the consular service and was appointed to Damascus, but in May of this year he became the second class consul in Newcastle, the role performed at least until 1923.
 Back in Spain during the 1923 electoral campaign he again fielded his candidature to the Cortes, again in the Valencia district.
 He appeared as a Mellista on the list of the Defensa Social coalition, formed by Liga Católica, the Integrists and the Mellists.
 The campaign was again very confrontational, especially against the Jaimista candidate Marqués de Villores; there were some brawls and disturbances recorded.
 Eventually with 10,817 votes out of 45,045 possible he emerged victorious.
 At the time García Guijarro was already close to the nascent offshoot post-Mellista party, Partido Social Popular; the initiative failed to take off the ground as the Primo de Rivera coup soon brought political life in Spain to a standstill.